|PostgreSQL Reference Manual - Volume 3 - Server Administration Guide|

 database: the columns

 CREATE DATABASE.
-If this flag is set, the database can be
+If this flag is set, the database may be

-only superusers and the owner of the database can clone it.
+and the owner of the database may clone it.

 datallowconn is false, then no new connections

-to that database will be allowed (but existing sessions are not terminated
+to that database will be allowed (but existing sessions are not killed

 simply by setting the flag false).
 The